Prerequisites

 Statements

 Thestatements element is required, and acts as the main container for access rules.
-It can contain a single policy statement or an array of multiple statements, with each individual statement enclosed in curly braces.
+It can contain a single policy statement or an array of multiple statements, with each statement enclosed in curly braces.

 Replace [USER-UID] in the policy with the UID of the user you want to grant access to.

-Name (within Statement)
+Name (within statement)

 Each name must be unique within the JSON policy.